 Most informal reports contain headings, and may- include some form of graphic and supplementary material.
 Although most informal reports are written using the direct or indirect plan and are written in manuscript, letter, or memorandum format, they all contain the same parts: introduction, body, conclusions, and recommendations.
 So, here we discuss parts of informal report

 Parts of informal report

 The introduction often sets the stage for the discussion of what is to follow.
 It may include the statement of the problem, background information, and an overview of what has been done.

 The body makes up the bulk of the entire report.
 In it, the writer explains how the information was collected, organized, and analyzed.
-Headings are used to show how the parts of the report fit together.
+Headings are used to showing how the parts of the report fit together.

 Conclusions are answers to the problem and are based on the findings derived from the analyzed data.
 As a general rule, there will be only one major conclusion for each problem statement.

 For example, If Tahsin is writing a report to inform, he could draw one of two conclusions.
 He could say, “The workflow in the mailroom is efficient, ” or ” The workflow in the mailroom is not efficient.”

 Everyone should follow the instruction given above about parts of the informal reports to make an informal report affective.

 Related Content of Report Writing: